dotconfig404/dotfiles/README.md

 nm-applet? or is it due to i3blocks? font cache (damn, completely forgot about that!) nvim config (and install in arch btw btw)
-.profile -> .bash_profile
+.profile -> .bash\_profile
-interactive wm switcher
+interactive wm switcher, or maybe not use different terminal emulator instead of konsole?